18F/analytics-reporter/README.md

 ### Docker

-* To build the docker image on your computer, just run:
+* To build the docker image on your computer, run:

 ````bash
 export NODE_ENV=development # just needed when developing against the image